 Best for Specific Applications

-We recommend the bumGenius Freetime to anyone looking for a cloth system that is most comparable to disposables.
-It was the highest scoring All-in-one cloth system we tested in our round up of 15 cloth diapers systems, and placed an impressive 4th overall.
-In addition, the Freetime performed admirably in fit/leakage and comfort with a 9 of 10 and in ease-of-use with an 8 of 10.
-Absorbency is where the Freetime lost points, however, with a score of 5 of 10, the 8th most absorbent diaper of the bunch we tested.
-Although line-drying is required, it dries very quickly with energy conservation being a nice bonus.
+We recommend the bumGenius Freetime for those looking for a cloth system that is most comparable to disposables.
+It was the highest scoring AIO cloth system in our roundup of 15 cloth diaper systems and placed an impressive 4th place.
+Also, the Freetime performs admirably in fit/leakage and comfort with a 9 of 10, and an 8 for ease-of-use.
+Absorbency is where the Freetime loses points, however, with a 5 of 10, it is the 8th most absorbent diaper in the group.
+Although line-drying is required, it dries very quickly with energy conservation as a nice bonus.